sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

 ## Task 2: Sign in to CRM from Outlook

-In this task, you will switch between the environments created in Power Apps.
+In this task, you will understand how to **switch the CRM environment in Outlook** using Copilot for Sales.
+You first create a **"demo" environment in Power Apps**, then access it from a customer email in Outlook.
+This ensures Copilot pulls data from the correct Dynamics 365 environment for accurate sales insights.

 1. To switch environments, create a new environment named **demo** in the Power Apps.
 To do this follow the instructions provided in **Pre-configurations** ***Task 1.***